Subaru WRX: WRX Raiu Edition

-In 2018, Subaru launched the 2019 WRX Raiu edition, the first special edition Subaru to be sold in Canada for over 15 years.
+In 2018, Subaru launched the 2019 WRX Raiu edition for the Canadian market, the first limited edition Subaru sold in Canada in 15 years.
 This model is similar to the Series.
 Gray edition sold in the US, with its name derived from the Japanese word for thunderstorm.
 This model was not available with a CVT, buyers could only get a 6-speed manual transmission.
-The Raiu Edition got sporty upgrades, like an STI-branded front lip, side sill, and rear side spoilers along with a unique short-throw shifter.
+The Raiu Edition got upgrades like an STI-branded front lip, side sill, and rear side spoilers, along with a unique short-throw shifter.
 Black interior and exterior accents were added, with gunmetal finish 18" alloy wheels and Cool Grey Khaki paint also being the only wheel/color options.
 Jurid front brakes and red-painted calipers were also standard.
-The Raiu Edition also got the Sport-tech RS trim's existing features, including Recaro front seats with "Ultrasuede," a seven-inch touchscreen "Starlink" multimedia system, and a nine-speaker Harmon Kardon stereo system.
+The Raiu Edition also got the Sport-tech RS trim's existing features, including Recaro front seats with "Ultrasuede," a seven-inch touchscreen "Starlink" multimedia system, and a nine-speaker Harman Kardon stereo system.
 Only 100 units of the Raiu Edition were made available, with a price point of $40,995 CAD.

 WRX Series.Gray

-For model year 2019, a WRX Series.Gray was made available in the United States with production limited to 750 units.
+For the 2019 model year, the WRX Series.Gray was made available in the United States with production limited to 750 units.
 The exterior color was Cool Gray Khaki, featuring exclusive black finish WRX 18-inch alloy wheels, Crystal Black Silica badging and foldable exterior mirrors.
 Other performance upgrades included Jurid high performance front brake pads and a moonroof delete to save weight.
-The interior front seats were upgraded to ultrasuede covered Recaro seats with an 8-way power feature for the driver.
+The interior front seats were upgraded to Ultrasuede covered Recaro seats with an 8-way power feature for the driver.
 An STI version was also sold with 250 made.
 Both models also got upgraded suspension and brakes.

 WRX STI TC380

-Subaru announced yet another limited-run model of the WRX STI trim.
-The 2018 TC380 is available only in Japan and one of their most powerful models to date with an output of 380 hp.
+Subaru announced yet another limited-run model of the WRX STI trim for 2018.
+The TC380 is available only in Japan and one of their most powerful models to date with an output of 380 hp.
 Modifications to each car are overseen by Japanese rally driver Toshihiro Arai, who competed in the World Rally Championship with Subaru.
 The improvements include a suite of HKS parts, including a GT III RS Sport turbo kit, Sport Turbo resonator and a high-flow catalytic converter.
 Arai Motorsports will install the HKS parts while adding components of its own, including an RQA air filter and an in-house front chassis brace to help with frame rigidity.
-A carbon fiber rear lip spoiler aids grip at insanely high speeds and serial-numbered Recaro bucket seats explicitly designed for the TC380 will hold the driver down inside.
+A carbon fibre rear lip spoiler aids grip at insanely high speeds and serial-numbered Recaro bucket seats explicitly designed for the TC380 will hold the driver down inside.
 Overall the automaker plans to manufacture only 50 of the WRX STI TC380.
 The car will continue production until all 50 units are exhausted, joining a series of other limited edition WRX variants such as the Japanese RA-R, United States Seres.Gray and Canadian Raiu Editions.